 Before joining EOS, Adrian held several management positions within Siemens AG.

 Today, Adrian is acting as a Senior advisor for “Digital Manufacturing” at h&z Management Consulting, Munich.
 In addition, he is active in several Advisory Board Positions and is invested in a 3D Printing Startup.

 Adrian holds a Ph.D. in Geotechnical Engineering from the Ludwig-Maximilians-University, Munich.
 He loves traveling and is a keen mountaineer as well as a passionate race- and mountain-biker.

-Since 2006, he has presented his work at numerous international conferences and in journals and has won several best paper and best presentation awards.
-Also, he is invited member of the scientific advisory board of the Lifeboat Foundation, has been invited lecturer at more than 20 research institutions world wide and has been representative speaker on education and innovation at the World Knowledge Dialogue Symposium 2008 and the EPFL Didactic Days Conference 2008.
+Since 2006, he has presented his work at numerous international conferences and in journals and has won several best papers and best presentation awards.
+Also, he is an invited member of the scientific advisory board of the Lifeboat Foundation, has been an invited lecturer at more than 20 research institutions worldwide and has been a representative speaker on education and innovation at the World Knowledge Dialogue Symposium 2008 and the EPFL Didactic Days Conference 2008.

 Dr. Rich Mahoney